JonUdell/xmlui-mastodon/pages/ProjectLog.md

 # Rules for AI helpers

 1. use the filesystem mcp tool to read and write repos
 2. xmlui-mastodon is our project. remote-xmlui-cms, remote-xmlui-hn, and remote-xmlui-invoice, and xmlui-github are reference projects, use them to find xmlui patterns. xmlui is the xmlui project, use it to scan documentation and understand component implementations. component docs are in ~/xmlui/docs/pages/components, implementations in ~/xmlui/xmlui/components. packages like charts and spreadsheets are in ~/xmlui/packages
 3. use steampipe to explore tables and columns available via the mastodon plugin
 4. don't write any code without my permission
 5. don't add any xmlui styling, let the theme and layout engine do its job
 6. proceed in small increments, write the absolute minimum amount of xmlui markup necessary and no script if possible

-7. do not invent any xmlui syntax, only use constructs for which you can find examples in the docs and sample .apps
+7. do not invent any xmlui syntax, only use constructs for which you can find examples in the docs and sample apps. cite sources
 8. never touch the dom. we only work within xmlui abstractions inside the App realm
 9. keep complex functions and expressions out of xmlui, they should live in index.html

 # Snapshot 33: Make search incremental